Person-centred therapy in Cornwall and online across the UK

 Worsley, R. (2018).
 The person-centred approach: A contemporary introduction.
 Palgrave Macmillan.

+Person centred therapy.
 A sock on a pole shaped like a human face, set in a parking lot with parked cars and trees in the background.

+Person centred therapy.
 A crowd of people gathered on a Dublin street in Temple Bar at night, with colourful building lights and storefronts visible in the background.

+Person centred therapy.
 Passengers inside a subway train, including a man sitting with his back to the camera and a woman reading, with yellow seats and subway windows visible.

+Person centred therapy.
 Sunset over the River Liffey, Dublin, with dark silhouettes of buildings and trees.